 Save a document or photo to Files

-With the conversation open, tap your contact’s name and then Info at the top.
-When you scroll down past your contact’s details, you’ll see Photos and Documents.
+With the conversation open, tap your contact’s name at the top.
+(On old iOS versions, tap Info).
+When you scroll down past your contact’s details, you’ll see Photos, Links, and Documents.

 1) Long-press the item you want to save and pick Share.